otagobioinformaticsspringschool/shell-genomics-reannz/episodes/01-introduction.md

 unless we explicitly specify something else.
 Here,
-the computer's response is `/home/<username>`, which is the top level directory within NeSI:
+the computer's response is `/home/<username>`, which is the top level directory within the REANNZ HPC:

 ```bash
 $ pwd